microsoft/workshop-library/full/intro-clustering-R-tidymodels/README.md

    > **Note:** If needed, you can drag-and-drop the `.devcontainer` folder from this sub-folder in a locally cloned copy of this repository into the VS Code file explorer instead of using the command.

-3. Select this definition.
+3. Select the "R Data Science Environment" definition..
 You may also need to select **Show All Definitions...** for it to appear.

 4. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.